Kate Sperrey: Death and legacy

 Mair died on 23 April 1893 in Blenheim, New Zealand and was buried in Wellington in the Bolton Street Cemetery, beside her father.
 Her self-portrait is in the collection of the Alexander Turnbull Library and her most noted work, Italian goatherd is in the collection of the Museum of New Zealand Te Papa Tongarewa.
 She also has works in Auckland Art Gallery and Christchurch Art Gallery.
-In 2000, a retrospective of her works were presented by the Whangarei Art Museum between January and March followed by a presentation at the Sarjeant Gallery, which ran through the end of May.
+In 2000, a retrospective of her works were presented by the Whangarei Art Museum between January and March, curated and designed by Scott Pothan, followed by a presentation in Whanganui at the Sarjeant Gallery, which ran through the end of May.
 The Whangarei Art Museum hosted an exhibit featuring two of Mair's works, in 2012.
 One was her portrait of Prime Minister Sir George Grey and the other was a painting of a bush scene.
 The two paintings had been in storage for a century and are now part of the museum's permanent collection.